-57. Registered study for any other Degree or qualification of any university will not be undertaken during a programme of study or research without the special permission of the Senate except that a full-time or part-time student candidate may register for the programme of study leading to the Certificate in Higher Education.
+- 52. Enrolled study for any other Degree or qualification of any university will not be undertaken during a programme of study or research without the special permission of the Senate, with the following exceptions: - (a) A full-time or part-time student candidate may enrol for the programme of study leading to the Certificate in Higher Education; - (b) A student taking a University of Sheffield collaborative taught programme approved by the Senate may be required to enrol for study at both the University of Sheffield and the partner organisation(s); - (c) A student taking a University of Sheffield programme as part of a recruitment partnership approved by the Faculty may be required to enrol with both the University of Sheffield and the partner organisation.